|Amount in $M|

 The country is making progress on the Millennium Development Goal targets of achieving universal primary education; promoting gender equality and empowering women and reducing child mortality.
 It faces challenges, however, in eradicating extreme poverty and hunger and ensuring environmental sustainability.
 Nicaragua is vulnerable to natural disasters such as floods and hurricanes, which regularly plague the country and jeopardize development gains in poor rural areas.

-The goal of CIDA's program in Nicaragua is to help the country improve sustainable economic growth and increase food security.
+The goal of Canada's international development program in Nicaragua is to help the country improve sustainable economic growth and increase food security.

-CIDA focuses on helping Nicaragua increase the income of the rural poor by improving productivity and competitiveness.
-This includes increasing access to electricity and improving sustainable management of resources by local authorities.
+Canada supports efforts to help Nicaragua increase the income of the rural poor by improving productivity and competitiveness.
+This support includes increasing access to electricity and improving sustainable management of resources by local authorities.

 Nicaragua adheres to the Paris Declaration on Aid Effectiveness (PDF, 317 KB, 23 pages).
 Donors are harmonizing their efforts—particularly in the education sector, where Canada manages a $45 million contribution from the Netherlands.
 Canada also manages a $4 million contribution from Denmark in watershed management.
 The Government of Nicaragua works very closely with donors in demonstrating local ownership, managing for results and ensuring donor alignment with its National Human Development Plan.
 In particular, Nicaragua's stable and experienced civil service is actively engaged in implementing aid effectiveness principles.